SleePracer/sleepracer.github.io/assets/md/rules.md

 * Use cockpit view for extra immersion!

-# Future plans

-* Dynamic difficulty, changing with race results.
-The difficulty is currently set at about 10% higher than Unbeatable for all events.
-    * If this is too high for you, but you want to play career mode, and don't want to wait for me to fix this, hit me up for help on how to modify the blueprint rules yourself!
-    * Note that in Career Mode, you're not meant to win all races!
-Rather, you're meant to finish somewhere in the top half, and not take too much damage.
-* Custom routes.
-    * I'd love to expand beyond the Forza Horizon 5 base game maps at some point, contact me if you're interested in having your tracks in Career Mode!
-* Further balancing, many aspects have not been playtested at all.
-* Blueprint rules could possibly end the event prematurely as a DNF if enough damage is taken.
-* Change livery button in garage?
-    * Pay for livery changes manually for now, by upgrading your car to the same PI!
-* Undo button.
-    * If you want help modifying your game state, send me a message!
-* More images on the website (track locations?)!

 # Questions and Answers

 * What's so special about the blueprints?
 Why can't I just run vanilla Forza events?